 Broken in three places, the wrist had to be set in a plaster cast, and remained weak and painful when the cast was removed.
 Adhesions developed in the joint, which had to be rebroken by a physician, then subjected to a "new baking electrical treatment."
 After six months the wrist seemed him stronger than before, "as a ring has grown around the break," but still have not regained flexibility.

 As the article mentions, Houdini was a week away from making his debut in the new Hippodrome revue show Everything (Charles Dillingham's follow-up to Cheer Up!).
 He would go ahead with the show as on August 22 as planned.
-Except he would feature a suspended straitjacket escape instead of an announced buried alive escape.
+But because of his injury he would feature a suspended straitjacket escape instead of an announced buried alive escape.